 For Visiting Assistant Professor Isabella Alexander, a normal day in Morocco consists of scavenging dump sites for food scraps and hiding film in the soles of her shoes.
 At night, she takes cat naps on the ground, remaining alert to signs of a police raid.

 An American journalist fluent in Arabic, Alexander said that she is prone to experience those conditions as a foreigner filming the sub-Saharan migrants and refugees exposed to countless human rights violations.
-Alexander lived in the northern enclaves of Morocco for seven years and continues to return annually spending part of each year hidden from state-authorities and any sign of city life.
+Alexander lived in the northern enclaves of Morocco several times over the course of seven years and continues to return annually, spending part of each year hidden from state-authorities and any sign of city life.
 Now she plans to expose that story to the world.

-According to Alexander, the human rights crisis spans two systemic processes: individuals from war-torn and poverty-ridden sub-Saharan countries seeking asylum in Europe, and African criminals detained within Europe.
+According to Alexander, the human rights crisis involves individuals from war-torn and poverty-ridden sub-Saharan countries seeking asylum in Europe.
 She said that the migrant crisis is reminiscent of the Syrian refugee crisis as family members often break apart in hopes to reach a better life.
-Many turn to smuggling rings and agencies, which offer displaced peoples a stay in mountain communities called Brotherhoods and an attempt to climb over the Spanish border fence.
+Many turn to smuggling rings, which offer displaced peoples a stay in mountain communities called Brotherhoods and an attempt to climb over the Spanish border fence.
 Others apply for refugee status through governmental organizations, but the rejection rate is over 80 percent.

 As a female white American, Alexander said her positionality as an outsider helped establish trust with Moroccan smuggling rings.

 “[My position] makes me more vulnerable in a lot of ways,” Alexander said.
 “But I think my very vulnerability is the reason why I have been able to gain access [to these people] because I don’t present [myself] as a threatening force.”